 Courses in the education programs include observation and work in the public schools as well as regular course work.
 The practical application of the theory and principles of teaching and learning culminates in an assignment to area schools for student teaching in the senior year.
 It is necessary for students to make plans to set aside one of the semesters of the senior year to devote entirely to student teaching.

 There are specific admission and retention criteria and policies, including a minimum 2.75 GPA requirement, for the education programs.
-There are also additional requirements associated with student teaching.
+There are also additional requirements associated with student teaching

 The Young Scholars Liberty Partnership Program is a collaborative project, launched in 1993, between Utica College and the Utica City School District designed to meet the challenges of motivating middle- and high-school students to stay in school, earn a New York State Regents diploma, and pursue post-secondary education.
 This program provides the opportunity for education students to work with students, faculty, staff, and youth advocates at Donovan and Kennedy Middle Schools and Proctor High School.

-Utica College maintains seven academic computer laboratories on campus.
+Facilities Utica College maintains seven academic computer laboratories on campus.
 These labs contain either IBM-compatible or Apple Macintosh computers.
 Classes are taught in some of the computer labs; all labs are accessible to any UC student during published hours.
 The labs are equipped with laser printers, and the computers have word processing, spreadsheet, and database programs.
 Student assistants and a Computer Help Desk provide any assistance that students need.

-Students who successfully complete a bachelor's degree and the education program at UC, and who take the requisite New York state examinations, are eligible for provisional teacher certification in New York at the PreK-6 or 7-12 level.
+Career Opportunities Students who successfully complete a bachelor's degree and the education program at UC, and who take the requisite New York state examinations, are eligible for provisional teacher certification in New York at the PreK-6 or 7-12 level.
 By interstate agreement, they also are eligible for provisional certification in most other states.
 Since requirements differ from state to state, however, students are advised to obtain information from the state in which they wish to teach.

 Graduates of UC's education programs teach in area schools and all over the United States.
-Many of those who remain in the area maintain close contact with UC by serving on the Teacher Education Advisory Commmittee.
+Many of those who remain in the area maintain close contact with UC by serving on the Teacher Education Advisory Committee.

 *According to figures from the New York State Education Department, in the 2007 – 2008 academic year, a total of 270 undergraduate students and 141 graduate students were enrolled in the program.
 Of 80 eligible provisional certificate program completers, 64(80 percent) took the Professional Knowledge/Pedagogy NYSTCE Assessment of Teaching Skills, with 64 (100 percent) passing, while 72 (90 percent) took the NYSTCE Liberal Arts and Sciences Test or both the NTE (Praxis II) Communications Skills Test and General Knowledge Test, with 72 (100 percent) passing.
 The average number of supervised student teaching hours required is 490 with a faculty-student ratio in the student teaching practice of 1:6.